Did you know that actor Chris Hemsworth (Thor, The Avengers, Snow White & The Huntsman, Rush) learnt his US accent at Screenwise!

-Screenwise’s American accent workshop is designed to give the actor ‘the edge’ when auditioning for American film and TV productions.
+Screenwise’s American accent Course is designed to give the actor ‘the edge’ when auditioning for American film and TV productions.
+Chris Hemsworth and a long list of other actors have found success by working with some of the worlds best dialogue coaches.

 At Screenwise, we teach actors the vocal gymnastics needed to obtain an authentic American accent.
 If you are serious about working as an actor, an American accent is a critical skill that you must develop – and retain.

 Students perform on camera in Standard American dialect.
-Standard American is the most popular when it comes to overseas screen productions, so this workshop works exclusively on Standard American.
+Standard American is the most popular when it comes to overseas screen productions, so this American Accent Course works exclusively on Standard American.
 The Curriculum includes:

 - Acting and reacting